Don't Miss These Business Broker Red Flags

 Business brokers are trained specialists focused on business transfers.
 A business broker can be either an individual, or a firm specializing in servicing smaller business transactions.
 Their main role is to assist in the buying or selling of a privately held company, typically a small or main-street business.
-Business owners will typically lean on a business broker to support them through many aspects of the sales process including valuing the company, marketing the business to potential buyers, managing the due diligence process, and negotiating deal points with potential buyers.
+Business owners will typically lean on a broker to support them through many aspects of the sales process including valuing the company, marketing the business to potential buyers, managing the due diligence process, and negotiating deal points with potential buyers.

 How can a Business Broker help sell my business?

 Before you decide that hiring a business broker is right for you, let’s highlight the primary reasons that business owners find sales success with the assistance of a business broker:

 1) Help create professional marketing materials to ensure your business is presented in a format that investors and buyers like to see

 2) Identify a realistic valuation range based on industry, region, and initial confidential conversations with potential buyers

 3) Bring tools, resources, and relationships that make finding a potential buyer much quicker than if you were to do it yourself

 4) Identify challenges with the business and provide addressable actions to make your business more attractive to buyers

 5) Conduct buyer screening, deal negotiation, and due diligence with buyers